-This document is a Draft Scope of Work for the preparation of a Supplemental Generic Environmental Impact Statement (SGEIS) which considers the current plans for North Island retenanting and completion of the Park Master Plan by 2022.
+This document is a Final-Draft Scope of Work for the preparation of a Supplemental Generic Environmental Impact Statement (SGEIS) which considers the current plans for North Island retenanting and completion of the Park Master Plan by 2022.
 The current proposal to be analyzed in the SGEIS is discussed in detail in Section D, "Project Description," and consists of the following:

-- Creation of the Special Governors Island District on the North Island, a new zoning district that would generally allow commercial uses compatible with the use of the Island as a recreational, cultural, and educational resource in the existing R3-2 district subject to review by Manhattan Community Board 1 and certification by the Chair of the City Planning Commission. - The reuse and re-tenanting of approximately 1.2 million square feet (sf) of space on the North Island, in addition to the approximately 176,000 sf that has already been re-tenanted.1 As part of the re-tenanting, it is expected that two non-historic building additions may be demolished and potentially replaced with new structures of the same floor area and similar bulk.
+- Creation of the Special Governors Island District on the North Island to, a new zoning district that would generally allow commercial uses compatible with the use of the Island as a recreational, cultural, and educational resources allowed in the existing R3-2 district as well as the provisions in the transfer deed.
+New commercial uses larger than 7,500 sf would be subject to review by Manhattan Community Board 1 subject to review by Manhattan Community Board 1 and certification by the Chair of the City Planning Commission. - The reuse and re-tenanting of approximately 1.2 million square feet (sf) of space on the North Island, in addition to the approximately 176,000 sf that has already been re-tenanted.
+As part of the re-tenanting, it is expected that two non-historic building additions may be demolished and potentially replaced with new structures of the same floor area and similar bulk.
 In addition, a new structure would be constructed on the open area north of Building 110, immediately west of Soissons Landing (the "Soissons Concession Site"). - The full development of the Park Master Plan for the entire Island. - Ferry service seven days per week to support the uses in the re-tenanted buildings and the expanded Park and Public Space.

-Similar to the 2011 FGEIS, the SGEIS will consider the impacts of the South Island Development Zones based on a generic development program since there are no specific development plans or proposals for those areas.
+Similar to the 2011 FGEIS, the SGEIS will-considers the impacts of the South Island Development Zones based on a generic development program since there are no specific development plans or proposals for those areas.
 Together, the components in the Project Description and the South Island Development Zones are referred to as the "Proposed Project."